mikicz/pytest-classes-talk/slides.md

 - Writing tests takes up a big part of coding time
 - Maintainability of tests equals maintainability of entire codebase
   - Tests usually compose a big part of codebase
-  - At Xelix, in the primary repository tests take up ~1/3 of files and ~1/2 lines of code
+  - At Xelix, in the primary repo tests take up ~1/3 of files and ~1/2 lines of code
 - At scale
   - Running tests can take a long time
-  - TODO: somehow say reusability is important
+  - Reusing parts of tests can speed up development

 </v-clicks>